 …. where fingers and eyes are seen to provide ‘data’ that becomes conscious information.
 See how this compares with:

 Up/Down, Left/Right, Side to Side: a bit at a time

 In practice, of course, developing small, safe experiments requires us to live with the detail in order to absorb the larger picture.
 In similar fashion, it requires me to live with the ‘logical’ and the ’emotional’ at one and the same time!

 For those familiar with this website, you will notice that I make much of the “non-predictable outcome“ in small, safe experiments.
 On that basis, George Lehner might well disapprove of my stance and recommend some better sense of order.

-I am going to argue that the “non-predictable outcome” is a requirement within therapy.
+I argue that the “non-predictable outcome” is to be valued in therapy.
 This assertion makes therapy different from many other forms of enquiry.
-I will argue that the feedback systems I will describe need to foster curiosity and, thereby, help practitioner and client live with the anxiety that can arise from not-knowing.
+I will argue that the feedback systems used in therapy need to foster curiosity and, thereby, help the practitioner and client live with the anxiety that can arise from not-knowing.

-Once we default to the pursuit of knowing it all, then the therapist is off course and likely to ‘lose’ their connection with any client with a different sense of ‘knowing’. .
+Once we default toward the pursuit of knowing it all, then the therapist is off course and likely to ‘lose’ their connection with any client with a different sense of ‘knowing’.